shapito27/reemoji/readme.md

-#Tool to make your text more attractive
+# Tool to make your text more attractive

 - Add leading emoji before each item of list
 - Add emoji after words which has related emoji 💡

-Set options, add your text and press Reformat.
+Just add your text and press Reformat.

 ![](https://text-emojify.com/text-emojify-interface.png)